 M.3 A-MSDU subframes(11ak)

 (11ak)The formats of A-MSDU subframes are shown in 9.3.2.2 (Aggregate MSDU (A‑MSDU) format), specifically in Figure 9-68 (A‑MSDU structure), Figure 9-69 (Basic A‑MSDU subframe structure), and Figure 9-70 (A‑MSDU subframe structure for Mesh Data).
-These formats apply as shown regardless of whether the MSDU is EPD or LPD encoded.
+These formats apply as shown regardless of whether the MSDU is L/T or LLC encoded.

-(11ak)When the MSDU is EPD encoded, it always starts with a 2-octet Length/Type field as shown in Table M-1.
-Thus, in the case where that 2-octet field is a length (indicated by its value considered as an unsigned field being less than 0x05DC) and the MSDU appears in an A-MSDU subframe, there will be two sequential length fields or, in the mesh data case, two length fields separated only by the Mesh Control field.
-Figure M-1 (EPD BPDU subframe(11ak)), Figure M-2 (EPD VLAN tagged IPv4 subframe(11ak)), and Figure M-3 (EPD VLAN tagged IS-IS subframe(11ak)) show basic A-MSDU subframes containing an EPD encoded BPDU, an EPD encoded VLAN tagged IPv4 packet, and an EPD encoded VLAN tagged IS-IS PDU respectively.
+(11ak)When the MSDU is L/T encoded, it always starts with a 2-octet Length/Type field, as shown in Table M-1.
+Thus, in the case where that 2-octet field is a length (indicated by its value considered as an unsigned field being less than or equal to 0x05DC) and the MSDU appears in an A-MSDU subframe, there will be two sequential length fields or, in the mesh data case, two length fields separated only by the Mesh Control field.
+Figure M-1 (L/T-encoded BPDU subframe(11ak)), Figure M-2 (L/T-encoded VLAN tagged IPv4 subframe(11ak)), and Figure M-3 (L/T-encoded VLAN tagged IS-IS subframe(11ak)) show basic A-MSDU subframes containing an L/T-encoded BPDU, an L/T-encoded VLAN tagged IPv4 packet, and an L/T-encoded VLAN tagged IS-IS PDU, respectively.
 In those figures, the arrowed line from each Length field goes to a curly bracket covering the data whose Length is in that length field.

-Figure M-1—EPD BPDU subframe(11ak)
+Figure M-1—L/T-encoded BPDU subframe(11ak)

-Figure M-2—EPD VLAN tagged IPv4 subframe(11ak)
+Figure M-2—L/T-encoded VLAN tagged IPv4 subframe(11ak)

-Figure M-3—EPD VLAN tagged IS-IS subframe(11ak)
+Figure M-3—L/T-encoded VLAN tagged IS-IS subframe(11ak)

-(11ak)When parsing an MSDU, if the default LPD encoding is being used, the MSDU starts with an LSAP; if EPD encoding is being used, the MSDU starts with a Length/Type field.
+(11ak)When parsing an MSDU, if the default LLC encoding is used, the MSDU starts with an LSAP; if L/T encoding is used, the MSDU starts with a Length/Type field.
 Subclause 5.1.4 (MSDU format) specifies which encoding is used.

 Recommended further changes to P802.11REVmd/D3.0